starlingx/test/doc/source/manual_tests/security/security_passw_rule_setup.rst

 Test Steps
 ~~~~~~~~~~

-* Go to Horizon Web page, try to login more than 5 times with same user and wrong password.
+* Go to Horizon Web page (both ports 8080,31000), try to login more than 5 times with same user and wrong password.

 * Right after is locked out try to login using same user and correct password on Horizon.